ok4m0e0/Scarecrow/README.md

 ## Download Scarecrow

-You can obtain the latest resources from [here](https://github.com/ok4m0e0/Scarecrow/releases/latest).
+You can get the latest resources from [here](https://github.com/ok4m0e0/Scarecrow/releases/latest).